WeSinger 2: Fully Parallel Singing Voice Synthesis via Multi-Singer Conditional Adversarial Training: Methodology

 \subsection{Architecture Overview}

 The general architecture of WeSinger 2 is illustrated in Figure~\ref{fig:wesinger2}(a).
 The input representation and the FFT-based encoder follow the designs of WeSinger~\cite{zhang2022wesinger}.
-Different from WeSinger which adopts a BLSTM-based duration predictor, here we replace the LSTM layers with several 1-D convolutional (Conv1D) layers inspired by~\cite{ren2020fastspeech} for faster inference speed and similar performance.
+Instead of adopting a BLSTM-based duration predictor as WeSinger, here we replace the LSTM layers with several 1-D convolutional (Conv1D) layers inspired by~\cite{ren2020fastspeech} for faster inference speed and similar performance.
 The Mel-spectrogram with linearly-interpolated F0 (denoted as ``LI-F0'' in Figure~\ref{fig:wesinger2}(a)) sequence is produced from FFT blocks and improved by an effective Post-net based on multi-receptive field (MRF) instead of the CBHG Post-net.
-In addition, the LPCNet vocoder adopted by WeSinger~\cite{zhang2022wesinger} is also replaced with a parallel GAN-based vocoder to efficiently produce the high-fidelity waveforms.
+In addition, the LPCNet vocoder adopted by WeSinger~\cite{zhang2022wesinger} is also replaced with a parallel GAN-based vocoder to efficiently produce high-fidelity waveforms.
 We will introduce the key improvements of WeSinger 2 in the following subsections.